benbatya/osm_opengl_rendering_example/README.md

 	geometry shader usage with large vector data.
 - The code has been built and run on Ubuntu; platform differences (X11/Wayland/Windows/macOS) may require different development packages or small build tweaks.

+## Future improvements:
+* preprocess the ways to lines following https://www.youtube.com/watch?v=Z-YLPoKm0Mk and extrude the intersections
+* Dynamically fetch map data following [Overpass](https://tchayen.github.io/posts/fetching-data-from-the-open-street-maps) and display that instead of manual export
+* Render the areas to see their shapes beneath the ways.

 ## License